AndersDeath/diary2/000-current.md

 # 18 November - Saturday - Dortmund - Berlin - 415 day of immigration

 So, We finally arrived to Berlin.
+We found our apartments and everthing is good for now.